SingleManTH/agiletoolkit.org/docs/overview/application.md

 1. Once all objects are initialized, the `$app` will recursively render the nested tree.
 Views use the SMlite template engine to generate their HTML output, and Models use the DSQL (Dynamic SQL) Query Builder to generate runtime SQL.

-1. Finally, the `app` object will echo out the HTTP response as HTML, XML or whatever is required.
+1. Finally, the `$app` object will echo out the HTTP response as HTML, XML or whatever is required.

 ## The Application Core